lipanski/lipanski.github.io/_drafts/crystal-byte.md

 ---

-Use the shard environment variable.
+Use the shard environment variable for shards.

 ---